Home > Everything You Need to Know About Applying for a French Visa

 France visa requirements, short stay

-If you require a visa for short stays in France (under 90 days), you’ll need to supply the standard documents listed above.
+If you require a visa for short stays in France (under 90 days), you’ll need to supply the standard documents listed above, like insurance meeting Schengen visa insurance requirements.
 In addition to those, you may need to submit additional documentation depending on the purpose of your trip (to study, work, etc.).

 France business travel requirements (short-stay)